jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 #### High

 - Timezone field does not "glow" read if the user did not enter anything, it only shows the text "please select your time-zone"
+- When signing in, if the user does not enter anything for email and password, it just says "please input something" for both fields, and then a pop-up that says "the email address is badly formatted" however both fields are blank.

 #### Medium